Ultrastrong Magnon-Magnon Coupling Dominated by Antiresonant Interactions: Conclusions

 \begin{scilastnote}

 \item[{\bf \,\,\,Figures}] \\

 {\bf Fig.~1.} \textbf{Unique combination of table-top, 30 T pulsed magnet and single-shot THz detection.} \textbf{a},~Schematic of pulsed magnet surrounding single crystals of YFeO$_3$.
+Note that although the sample is held on a sapphire pipe mounted on the cold finger of a liquid helium cryostat, no liquid helium was used in this study.
 Single-shot detection (shown in inset) is based on a unique reflective echelon. \textbf{b},~Sample THz electric field waveform transmitted through a YFeO$_3$ crystal.
 Time-domain oscillations for $t>0$ from coherent spin precessions (magnons) are Fourier transformed to yield the magnon frequency (inset). \textbf{c},~Pulsed magnetic field profile (solid black line), optical pulses used to generate/detect THz waveforms (solid red line), and sampled magnetic field strengths (blue dots) with transmitted THz waveforms measured at the sampled magnetic field strength shown in the inset.
 The optical pulses are detected using a photodiode that measures scattered light.

 {\bf Fig.~2.} \textbf{Magnon signals in time and frequency domains.} \textbf{a},~Schematic of THz magnetospectroscopy studies of YFeO$_3$ in a tilted magnetic field. $\mathbf{H}_\text{DC}$ was applied in the $b-c$ plane at an angle of $\theta$ with respect to the $c$-axis, with $\mathbf{k}_\text{THz}//\mathbf{H}_\text{DC}$ and $\mathbf{H}_\text{THz}$ polarized in the $b-c$ plane. \textbf{b},~Transmitted THz waveform for $\theta = 20^{\circ}$ at $\mathbf{H}_\text{DC} = 12.60$ T displaying beating in the time-domain and two peaks in the frequency domain corresponding to the simultaneous excitation of both magnon modes in YFeO$_3$. \textbf{c},~Magnon power spectra for $\theta = 20^{\circ}$ and $\theta = 40^{\circ}$ at different $\mathbf{H}_\text{DC}$ displaying larger frequency splitting for larger $\theta$.